PixelPeely/InfIK/README.md

 As mentioned, for the system to be solvable, the number of constraints must equal the number of joints

 ## How to Use
-1. Import `IK_3D.py` and create an `IKSystem` object to model your system
+1. Import `IK_3D.py` and create an `IKSystem` object to model the system
-    * `joints`: List of the joints in your system in the order they are connected
+    * `joints`: List of the joints in the system in the order they are connected
-    * `constraints`: Unordered list of constraints to be placed on your system
+    * `constraints`: Unordered list of constraints to be placed on the system
     * `allowed_error` (optional): The maximum allowed difference between two consecutive guesses (Default: `1e-3`)
     * `max_iterations` (optional): The maximum number of iterations allowed before the solver concludes that it failed to converge (Default: `100`)
         * If this number is reached, the success flag return from the `Solver.solve()` method will be `False`
-2. Solve the system by calling `Solver.solve(IKSystem)` on your system, which will return a list of servo positions in the same order as the joints
+2. Solve the system by calling `Solver.solve(IKSystem)` on any `IKSystem` object, which will return a list of servo positions in the same order as the joints in the system
-    * You can also access these positions directly from `joints` in your `IKSystem` object (`Joint.theta`)
+    * These positions can also be accessed directly from `joints` in the `IKSystem` object (`Joint.theta`)